openphacts/OPS-Knime/README.md

 KNIME-UTILS: SWAGGER & JSON
 ----------
-The <a href="http://dev.openphacts.org">OpenPHACTS services</a> are accessible via <a href="http://www.w3schools.com/tags/ref_httpmethods.asp">HTTP-GET/a> .
+The <a href="http://dev.openphacts.org">OpenPHACTS services</a> are accessible via <a href="http://www.w3schools.com/tags/ref_httpmethods.asp">HTTP-GET</a> .
-These services are described in SWAGGER, and rendered by 3scale into convenient, human-readible html format.
+These services are described in <a href="https://developers.helloreverb.com/swagger/">SWAGGER</a>, and rendered by <a href="http://www.3scale.net/">3scale</a> into convenient, human-readible html documentation.
 SWAGGER is a quite new and promising way to describe REST services.
 It contains all the necessary information needed to be able to understand the purpose and how to technically invoke  services that are provided.
 For example the address of the server, the path to the services and the parameters that the services require or which are optional to fine-tune the desired functionality of the service.